QuakeEngines/ET-XreaL/README.txt

 10) KNOWN ISSUES
 __________________________________________

-	* broken map loading screen
+	* Broken map loading screen
-	* a few skys are broken (r_fastsky 1 can help with this)
+	* A few skys are broken (r_fastsky 1 can help with this)
-	* light bleeding problems with cg_shadows 2 - 3 which are typical for variance shadow mapping
+	* Light bleeding problems with cg_shadows 4 - 5 which are typical for variance shadow mapping

 ___________________________________________________